9 Large American Dog Breeds That Make The Best Pets

 Modern American Staffordshire Terriers are known for their loving, affectionate nature, making them excellent family pets.
 They are known for their strong emotional bonds, which can translate into protective behavior.
 Due to this protective instinct, early and consistent socialization is crucial for American Staffordshire puppies to ensure they grow into well-adjusted adults.

-SEE ALSO: 7 Best American Dog Breeds That Don't Shed Much
+SEE ALSO: 9 Best Dog Breeds Under 15 Pounds

 According to PetMD, AmStaffs can be prone to anxiety, which may manifest as separation anxiety.
 Regular training from a young age is essential to manage this aspect of their temperament.